yolo-sh/agent/README.md

 ### gRPC server

 The `gRPC server` listens on an Unix socket and, as a result, is not public-facing.
-It will be accessed by the [Yolo CLI](https://github.com/yolo-sh/cli) via `SSH`, using the OpenSSH's `Unix domain socket forwarding` feature.
+It will be accessed by the [CLI](https://github.com/yolo-sh/cli) via `SSH`, using the OpenSSH's `Unix domain socket forwarding` feature.

 It is principally used to build your environment as you can see in the service definition: